Classifying spaces of finite groups of tame representation type: Reflection groups

 We do not want to give the impression that polynomial growth for $H_*\Omega BG\phat$ only happens for finite or tame representation type.
 We therefore mention the following.
 In the next two sections we give further examples of polynomial growth.

 \begin{theorem} Suppose that $G$ is a semidirect product $E\rtimes H$ with $E$ an elementary abelian $p$-group ($p$ odd), and $H$ a $p$-adic reflection group of order prime to $p$, acting on $E$ via the reduction modulo $p$ of the reflection representation.
 Then $H^*BG$ is a polynomial tensor exterior algebra.
 In this case, $H_*\Omega BG\phat$ is also usually polynomial tensor exterior, and always has polynomial growth. \end{theorem} \begin{proof} We have $H^*BG = (H^*BE)^H$, the invariants of $H$ on $H^*BE$.
-It follows from a theorem of Solomon~\cite{Solomon:1963a} that $H^*BG$ is a polynomial algebra tensored with an exterior algebra.
+It follows from a theorem of Solomon~\cite{Solomon:1963a} (see also Section~7.3 of~\cite{Benson:1993a}) that $H^*BG$ is a polynomial algebra tensored with an exterior algebra.
 So $\Ext^*_{H^*BG}(\kk,\kk)$ is also polynomial tensor exterior, and has polynomial growth.
-It then follows from the Eilenberg--Moore spectral sequence that $H_*\Omega BG\phat$ has polynomial growth. \end{proof}
+Then the $E^2$ page of the Eilenberg--Moore spectral sequence~\eqref{eq:Cotor} is also polynomial tensor exterior, and has polynomial growth.
+It follows that $H_*\Omega BG\phat$ also has polynomial growth. \end{proof}

 \begin{remark} In the theorem, if we use a single grading on $\kG$ by powers of the radical, the polynomial generators for $H^*BG$ lie in degrees $(-2n_i,-pn_i)$ and the exterior ones in degrees $(-2n_i+1,-p(n_i-1)-1)$, where $n_i$ runs over the degrees of the fundamental invariants of the reflection group $H$.
 So the polynomial generators of $\Ext^*_{H^*BG}(\kk,\kk)$ are in degree $(-1,2n_i-1,p(n_i-1)+1)$ and the exterior generators are in degrees $(-1,2n_i,pn_i)$.
 There is no room for non-zero differentials, but it occasionally happens that the exterior relations ungrade to have non-zero squares and commutators in the polynomial part.
-An example of this is the symmetric group of degree three at the prime three, with $E=\bZ/3$ and $H=\bZ/2$. \end{remark}
+An example of this is the symmetric group of degree three at the prime three, with $E=\bZ/3$ and $H=\bZ/2$, see the last part of Theorem~1.3 of Benson and Greenlees~\cite{Benson/Greenlees:2021a}. \end{remark}